 In a business context, doxing can be used as a form of blackmail or extortion.
 Criminals may threaten to disclose sensitive information about a company or its employees for financial gain.
 There are also increasing instances of doxing as part of a broader disinformation campaign or competitive attack.

-The phenomenon can also be ideologically motivated – activists or hacktivist groups may use doxing as a tool to fight against individuals or organizations whose activities they consider harmful.
-In such cases, doxing is often combined with attempts to exert social pressure or organize campaigns against specific targets.
+The phenomenon can also be ideologically motivated - activists or hacktivist groups may use doxing as a tool to combat individuals or organizations whose activities they consider harmful.
+In such cases, doxing is often combined with attempts to exert public pressure or organize campaigns against specific targets.

 Who is most vulnerable to doxing attacks?

-Particularly vulnerable to doxing attacks are individuals holding prominent positions in companies and organizations.
+Particularly vulnerable to doxing attacks are people in prominent positions in companies and organizations.
 CEOs, board members or high-level managers often become targets of attacks because of the potential value of the information they possess and the possibility of using their positions to influence the organization.

-IT and security employees are also at increased risk, as they often have access to critical systems and information.
+IT and security staff are also at higher risk, as they often have access to critical systems and information.
 Attackers may try to use their personal information to launch more complex attacks on company infrastructure.

 And don’t forget about lower-level employees, who are often an underestimated attack vector.
 Their lower awareness of digital security risks can make them easy targets, and thus - potential entry points for a broader attack on the organization.